MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/research-tool.md

 > [!TIP]
 > If the help content is structured consistently, it may be possible to create code that builds
 > cmdlets by parsing this help output.
 Crescendo comes with some experimental help parsers to
 > illustrate how this may be accomplished.
-See `Experimental` folder in the root folder of the
+See the `Experimental` folder in the root folder of the
 > **Microsoft.PowerShell.Crescendo** module.

 Take note of the output formats that the command-line tool offers.
-Many command-line tools can output information other formats such as CSV or JSON.
-These structured formats are easier to convert to PowerShell object.
+Many command-line tools can output information in formats such as CSV or JSON.
+These structured formats are easily converted to PowerShell objects.

 ## Capture example output for parsing